Roboticy3/elgato-test/README.md

 I need to use command prompt in Administrator mode for this to work, try that if it doesn't work for you.

 Put the file paths to your project and git clone in quotation marks and then only the files necessary for the git project will be copied over.
-If you are pulling a change from the git project, just copy the git folder's contents (exluding .git and .gitattributes.txt) into the Unity project.
+If you are pulling a change from the git project, just copy the git folder's contents (exluding .git, .gitattributes.txt, and this README file) into the Unity project.